OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaToonMaterial.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Extends the last ramp color to unlit portions.
+        <p class="scene-class-attr-comment">Extends the last ramp color to unlit portions.
 IMPORTANT: Only works in conjuction with prevent_light_culling ON and visible_shadows OFF</p>

     </p>